 The word saved is probably no longer the best way to describe what we are doing with the barn.
 We disassembled the barn and are keeping architectural elements like doors, cupolas, side building, and part of the north face of the barn and also other wood from the barn.
 The current plan is to use these materials in the new building.

 The barn could no longer support itself.
 It was starting to collapse.
 DFA received input from a number of sources and decided the best path forward was to disassemble the barn in order to save as much of it as we could.

 I heard that the wood is soft and will not hold nails?

 Some of the wood is soft and can not carry structural loads.
 Large architectural elements that are reused will have to be structurally supported with other materials.
-For example, we will be placing some of the old walls inside the new building.
+For example, we may place some of the old walls inside the new building.
 The old walls will have to be supported, possibly by steel frames.
 Think large pieces of art work or art installations.
 We will be working with LMN architects, our structural engineers along with local artists and wood workers to refine the details of this plan and will be working together to make it happen.
 If you have interest in helping with this element of the work, please contact the project manager directly, Elizabeth Hill 425-647-7489.

 Who was consulted before taking the barn apart?

 Duvall Foundation for the Arts consulted with two volunteer project managers that are assisting with the barn project, King County Green Tools, a structural engineer that specializes in restoration of old buildings, several contractors, a report commissioned by the City of Duvall regarding the barns condition, the City of Duvall, the property owner and the community at barn team.
 Based on this input the decision was made to disassemble the barn.